shivateja-madipalli/august-home-challenge/README.md

 ![Alt text](/screenshots/Screen%20Shot%202017-01-18%20at%204.07.01%20PM.png?raw=true "")

-The above Architecture explains a lot.
+_Explaination:_

-•	Take command line args and I use line-by-line package to read the contents of the file (I have used csv files).
+* Take command line args and I use line-by-line package to read the contents of the file (I have used csv files).
-•	While processing one line at a time, split with ‘,’ and check if all Headers are present, if any (ignore:false) header is missing then I am aborting the process.
+* While processing one line at a time, split with ‘,’ and check if all Headers are present, if any (ignore:false) header is missing then I am aborting the process.
-•	If all the headers are present, sanity check for different fields (dependent on the device config) will take place to check if all the fields are within the specified criteria.
+* If all the headers are present, sanity check for different fields (dependent on the device config) will take place to check if all the fields are within the specified criteria.
-•	If Serial Number is available in previous records, then the error message is shown and process is aborted.
+* If Serial Number is available in previous records, then the error message is shown and process is aborted.
-•	If Serial Number is not available in previous records, then it will be inserted first and the serial number is used as key for other records.
+* If Serial Number is not available in previous records, then it will be inserted first and the serial number is used as key for other records.

 ### node importManufacturingData.js doorbell config/csv/doorbell.csv